IPv4 vs. IPv6: What is the Difference?

 What Is the Difference Between IPv4 and IPv6?

-Both IPv4 and IPv6 are Internet Protocol versions designed to identify every device connected to the internet, such as computers, laptops, smartphones, tablets, and IoT network devices.
-They are part of the TCP/IP protocol suite, enabling data transfer across the internet.
+Both IPv4 and IPv6 are Internet Protocol versions designed to identify every internet device, such as computers, laptops, smartphones, tablets, and other internet-enabled devices.
+They are part of the TCP/IP protocol suite, enabling data transfer across the Internet.
 However, they are structured differently.

-Here are the main differences between IPv4 and IPv6 in terms of:
+Here are the main differences between IPv4 vs IPv6.

 - IPv4 uses a 32-bit IP address scheme, supports about 4.3 billion unique addresses, and is written in dot-decimal format (e.g., 192.201.31.6).